OneSafe PC Cleaner removal instructions

 What is OneSafe PC Cleaner?

-OneSafe PC Cleaner is a piece of software, considered to be a PUA (Potentially Unwanted Application).
-It is endorsed as system cleaning tool, capable of scanning and removing various threats and issues.
-One of this application's proliferation methods is via deceptive/scam websites, which is why it is classified as a PUA.
-Users should note that unwanted apps can also be inadvertently downloaded/installed alongside other programs (often when downloaded from untrustworthy sources).
+OneSafe PC Cleaner is software classed as a Potentially Unwanted Application (PUA).
+It is endorsed as system cleaning tool capable of scanning and removing various threats and issues.
+One of this application's distribution methods is via deceptive/scam websites, hence why it is classified as a PUA.
+Note that these unwanted apps are often inadvertently downloaded/installed together with other, regular programs (often when downloaded from untrustworthy sources).

-PUAs are highly unreliable and potentially harmful applications.
-Any content categorized as such is advised against installation.
-Typically (despite being advertised as free), PUAs like OneSafe PC Cleaner require activation to become operational, i.e. they need to be purchased to work.
-However, even after being activated - they tend to remain nonoperational.
-It is not uncommon for download/install setups used to spread these apps to contain more than one PUA (e.g. adware or browser hijackers).
-While the sole purpose of unwanted applications is to generate revenue for their developers, they can have different methods of accomplishing this.
+PUAs are highly dubious and potentially harmful applications.
+Any content categorized as such should not be installed.
+Typically (despite being advertised as free), PUAs such as OneSafe PC Cleaner require activation to become operational (i.e., require to be purchased to work).
+In fact, even after activation, they tend to remain nonoperational.
+It is not uncommon for the download/install set-ups used to proliferate these apps to contain more than one PUA (e.g. adware or browser hijackers).
+While the sole purpose of unwanted applications is to generate revenue for the developers, they can have different methods of accomplishing this.
 Some types force-open sale-based, untrustworthy, compromised, deceptive/scam and malicious websites.
-Others can run intrusive advertisement campaigns, doing so by implementing varied tools to enable third party graphical content.
-Hence, the delivered ads severely diminish browsing quality (limit browsing speed and site visibility).
+Others run intrusive advertisement campaigns by implementing varied tools to enable third party graphical content to be displayed on any site.
+Therefore, the delivered ads significantly diminish the browsing experience (limit browsing speed and site visibility).
 Intrusive advertisements also carry certain risks.
-When clicked, they can redirect to likewise dangerous webpages and select ads can even execute scripts, designed to stealthily download/install PUAs.
-Yet another type of unwanted app can make unauthorized changes to browsers and limit/deny access to their settings (i.e. hijack the browsers).
-By far the most heinous ability, which most PUAs possess, is data tracking.
-They use this ability to monitor users' browsing activity (URLs visited, pages viewed, search queries typed, etc.) and collect their personal information (IP addresses, geolocations and real-life personal details).
-This vulnerable data can then be shared with third parties (not unlikely, cyber criminals), intent on misusing it for financial gain.
-To summarize, presence of PUAs on devices can cause a variety of browser/system infiltrations and infections, as well as lead to financial losses, serious privacy issues and even identity theft.
-To ensure device and user safety - all suspicious applications and/or browser extensions/plug-ins must be removed without delay.
+When clicked, they can redirect to likewise dangerous web pages, and some ads can even execute scripts designed to stealthily download/install PUAs, however, another type of unwanted app (browser hijacker) can make unauthorized changes to browsers and limit/deny access to their settings.
+By far the most dangerous capability that most PUAs possess is data tracking.
+They monitor users' browsing activity (URLs visited, pages viewed, search queries typed, etc.) and collect personal information (IP addresses, geolocations and other details).
+This vulnerable data can then be shared with third parties (often, cyber criminals) intent on misusing it for financial gain.
+To summarize, the presence of PUAs on devices can cause various browser/system infiltration and infections, and lead to financial loss, serious privacy issues and even identity theft.
+To ensure device and user safety, remove all suspicious applications and/or browser extensions/plug-ins without delay.